-Poor judgment is not considered sufficient evidence that an individual is an incapacitated person.
-In Virginia, as in most states, it isn’t enough to say that a person is making bad decisions.
-Individuals are free to make bad choices and decisions.
-To show someone is “incapacitated,” the person needs to be incapable of understanding the difference between a good decision and a bad one.
-Essentially, they lack the capacity to weigh risks vs. rewards.
+Poor judgment alone is not sufficient evidence to deem an individual incapacitated.
+In Virginia, as in most states, simply showing that someone is making bad decisions is not enough.
+To show that someone is “incapacitated,” the person must be unable to understand the difference between a good decision and a bad one.

 Schedule your free meeting with our team today to see if our Lawyers can help you.